 There are times when we need to pitch in to help someone else, which means the time we need to do other things is cut in half.

 It should make you feel comfortable.
 Happy.
 Challenged.
 Passionate.
-If you take it to the next level, you should also have a healthy self-respect as well as a deep level of contentment.
+If you take the basics of a Simple Life to the next level, you should also have a healthy self-respect as well as a deep level of contentment.
 It is these feelings and emotions that help you to look forward to a new day.

 What is Missing?

-If you and any one of these feelings and emotions are total strangers, it may be time to ask yourself another question – What are you missing?
+If you and feelings of happiness, contentment, passion and challenge are total strangers, it may be time to ask yourself another question – What are you missing?
 Time to breathe?
 Quality time with your family?
 Opportunities to explore those dreams, become passionate about something, or feel challenged in a good way?

 Perhaps there is another way to look at it.
 Think about what there is in your current lifestyle that you would not miss if it was no longer in place?
 What is preventing you from enjoying the basics of a simple life?

-Would you rather spend 10 minutes with your child in the car while driving from one activity to the next, or spend an hour or two with them after school?
-Do you want to spend time on the computer, using your hard-earned money ordering the next latest greatest, or have a date day with your spouse?
+Would you rather spend 10 minutes with your child in the car while driving from one activity to the next?
+Or does spending an hour or two with them sound better?
+Do you want to spend time on the distractions?
+Or would you rather have a date day with your spouse?

 Compare working a second job to using that time instead to have a family day.
 Whether it is a picnic in the park, teaching your children a craft, or spending your time with friends at a sewing circle, I am sure you can think of something you would rather be doing other than working.